atennapel/tinka/README.md

 - find way to do recursive-inductive types
 - find way to do inductive-inductive types

+- improve error message of postponed problems (where do these problem originate from?)
 - combine all prim eliminators
 - add functions for vec (head, tail, index, S-is-cons)
 - fix annotated let parser